Godfrey Gao

-Godfrey Gao (高以翔 (Ko Í-siông, Gāo Yǐxiáng); 22 September 1984 – 27 November 2019) was a Taiwanese-Canadian model and actor.

-Described as Asia's first male supermodel, Gao was the first male Asian model to appear in a campaign for Louis Vuitton.
-As an actor, he was known for his roles as Magnus Bane in the 2013 film adaptation of The Mortal Instruments: City of Bones, and for his leading role in the Chinese television series Remembering Lichuan (遇見王瀝川).
+Godfrey Gao (高以翔 (Ko Í-siông, Gāo Yǐxiáng); 22 September 1984 – 27 November 2019), born Tsao Chih-hsiang (曹志翔 (Chô Chì-siông, Cáo Zhìxiáng)), was a Taiwanese-Canadian model and actor.
+Described as Asia's first male supermodel, Gao was the first Asian male model featured in a Louis Vuitton campaign.
+As an actor, he was known for his roles as Magnus Bane in the film adaptation of The Mortal Instruments: City of Bones (2013) and as Wang Lichuan in the Chinese television series Remembering Lichuan (2016).

 Early life

-Gao was born Tsao Chih-hsiang in Taipei on 22 September 1984.
-Gao's father is a Taiwanese of Shanghainese descent, and worked as a general manager at Michelin Taiwan; his mother is a Malaysian of Peranakan Chinese descent from George Town who won the Miss Penang beauty pageant in 1970.
-The youngest of three boys, Gao was moved with his brothers to North Vancouver, British Columbia, Canada, where his parents raised their boys during his childhood.
+Gao was born in Taipei on 22 September 1984.
+Gao's father was a Taiwanese of Shanghainese descent, and worked as a general manager at Michelin Taiwan; his mother was a Malaysian of Peranakan Chinese descent from George Town who won the Miss Penang beauty pageant in 1970.
+The youngest of three boys, Gao moved with his family to North Vancouver, British Columbia, Canada, where his parents raised their boys during his childhood.
 He attended Queensbury Elementary School and Argyle Secondary School, and later studied at Capilano University where the 6 ft 4 in Gao played basketball for the school's team.

 Career

 Gao returned to Taiwan to work as a model in 2004, and was managed by JetStar Entertainment.
 Gao and fellow male models Sphinx Ting, Victor Chen, and Lan Chun-tien were collectively nicknamed the "Fashion F4", and jointly released a book in 2009.
-In 2011, he became the first Asian model for the fashion brand Louis Vuitton.
+In 2011, he became the first Asian male model for Louis Vuitton.

 Gao began appearing in minor roles in Chinese television dramas in 2006, and had his first starring role in the 2010 television drama Volleyball Lover.
 In 2013, he made his American film debut as Magnus Bane in the film adaption of The Mortal Instruments: City of Bones.
 His starring role in the 2016 drama Remembering Lichuan (alongside Jiao Junyan, and others) was widely acclaimed and earned him the nickname of the "nation's husband" in Chinese media.
 Gao's other notable credits include the 2015 film Wedding Bible alongside Korean actress Yoo In-na, and the 2017 romantic comedy film Love is a Broadway Hit, alongside Wang Likun, Wang Chuanjun, Yuan Li and Naren Weiss.